Timeline of the COVID-19 pandemic in Texas: March 2020

 March 11: Local health officials report a positive test for COVID-19 in Montgomery County; they are identified as the first possible case of community spread—not directly related to travel or known contact with positive travelers—in Texas and in the Houston area.
 The patient's attendance of a barbecue at the Houston Livestock Show and Rodeo on February 28 is reported as a possible but unconfirmed source of the virus.
-The city of Houston orders the Houston Livestock Show and Radio to close after announcing an emergency health declaration.
+The city of Houston orders the Houston Livestock Show and Rodeo to close after announcing an emergency health declaration.
 Lakewood Church suspends public services within the church and moves its services online.
 Montgomery Independent School District in the Houston area and Alvarado Independent School District in the Dallas area become the first two public school districts in Texas to temporarily close classes over COVID-19, affecting approximately 12,400 students across 17 schools.

 March 12: After traveling to Barcelona and Paris between March 4–10, a 29-year-old-man becomes the first reported case of COVID-19 in Bell County.
 Five people test positive for the virus in Dallas County, with one without recent travel history; the individual is the first case of community spread in North Texas, prompting a local disaster declaration for Dallas County.

 March 13: San Antonio reports its first positive case of COVID-19 with an individual not associated with the quarantining evacuees at JBSA–Lackland.
 Mayor Nirenberg declares a public health emergency and limits gatherings of more than 500 people for one week.
 The first three cases of COVID-19 are also identified in the Austin area.
 University of Texas President Gregory L. Fenves announces that his wife is among the positive cases following a trip to New York City for a university function with alumni and students.
 A man in his 40s with recent domestic travel is identified as the first confirmed case of COVID-19 in the El Paso area.
-Abbott declares a state of disaster for all counties in Texas, invoking emergency powers for the his administration, and orders state employees to remote work.
+Abbott declares a state of disaster for all counties in Texas, invoking emergency powers for his administration, and orders state employees to remote work.
 Day cares, nursing homes, and prisons are asked to limit visitations.
 The state's first mobile testing center for COVID-19 opens in San Antonio.
 Colleges and universities throughout the state extend their spring breaks with some transitioning to online instruction, including Baylor University, the University of Houston, the University of North Texas, the University of Texas at Austin, Texas State University, and Texas Tech University.
 School districts also announce temporary suspensions of classes statewide.